Seveci Taka

-Seveci Taka (born December 25, 1981) was a Fijian rugby union player.
+Seveci Taka (born December 25, 1981) is a former Fijian rugby union player.
 He played halfback.
 Seveci made his international debut for Fiji against Tonga at Gosford in 2006.
 In that same year he played against the Junior All Blacks.
 Seveci was picked to represent Fiji again during the 2010 Autumn Internationals where they played against France, Wales and Italy.